 Like Indonesia, The Philippines is a spread out over thousands of islands, and you’ll need to fly to and from places as other options are wasting days on a crappy boat, trust me, it’s just not an option.
 You can come here for less if you pick an island or two and chill.
 The value you get and the ease of travel in The Philippines in unmatched.

 Travel insurance is not something you want to forget when traveling to Southeast Asia.
-I use Allianz or World Nomads depending on my trip, get a quick quote and purchase it before your trip!
+I use Safety Wing or World Nomads depending on my trip, get a quick quote and purchase it before your trip!

 Check this post out if you’re not sure what to pack for Southeast Asia!